libgit2/pygit2/docs/recipes.rst

 .. toctree::
    :maxdepth: 1

+   git-cherry-pick (Apply the changes introduced by some existing commits.) <recipes/git-cherry-pick>
    git-init (Create an empty git repository or reinitialize an existing one.) <recipes/git-init>
    git-log (Show commit logs.) <recipes/git-log>
    git-show (Show various types of objects.) <recipes/git-show>